hdosanjh/CRWR1200-draft/07-Resources.md

 At a minimum, read [Grain of Truth](https://www.rosslaird.com/grain-of-truth/) (by your instructor), _The Little Book of Talent_ (by Daniel Coyle), and _How to Fly a Horse_ (by Kevin Ashton).

+Also read all of the [posts on the course website](https://crwr1200.netlify.com/posts/).

 And, while you're at it, read as many of these books as you can:

 ## Books on writing a sentence/punctuation